django/django/docs/getting-started.rst

 and a function called ``transfer_user`` which replicates a user from one session to another.

-Bringing that all together, let's make a chat server one where users can only chat to people with the same first letter of their username::
+Bringing that all together, let's make a chat server where users can only chat to people with the same first letter of their username::

+    # In consumers.py
     from channels import Channel, Group
     from channels.decorators import channel_session
     from channels.auth import http_session_user, channel_session_user, transfer_user